 Can You Download Fonts to Cricut?

 Good news!
 Yes you can download fonts to Cricut.
-And in this post you’ll find the best places to find free fonts to use in Cricut Design Space for your crafts.
+In this article, you’ll find the best places to find free fonts to use in Cricut Design Space for your crafts.
+Plus you’ll learn how to download those fonts to Design Space so you can use them on all of your projects.
+One of my favorite ways to use fonts is to make Monograms as shown here.

-You may have noticed that Cricut has fonts that you can pay for.
-But, buying fonts can add up super quick.
+You may have noticed that Cricut has fonts that you can pay for either individually or by subscribing to Cricut Access.
+But, buying fonts can add up super quickly.
 And crafting is an expensive enough hobby as is (don’t tell my hubby I just said that lol).

-You can download fonts to Cricut for your projects, so I want to show you my five favorite places to find free fonts you can use in Cricut Design Space.
+I will show you my five favorite places to find free fonts you can use in Cricut Design Space.
 Saving money on fonts means we can buy more vinyl and paper and make even more great things.
 Wooohoo!

 Let’s get to it.